haborysenko/testautomation-web/FINDINGS.md

 **Expected:** Content should reflow and remain within the container at all supported viewport widths.
 **Test:** Visual / manual — covered partially by `responsive.spec.js` (checks visibility, not overflow).

----

-## 2. Recommendations

-### Authentication
-- Move auth server-side — never send credentials to the browser.
-- Replace `localStorage` state with token-based sessions that include expiry.

-### Input handling
-- Add `required`, `type="email"`, and `maxlength` to form fields.
-- Trim and lowercase email before comparison.
-- Replace `==` with `===` for all credential checks.
-- Reject whitespace-only values as empty.

-### Testability
-- Add `data-testid` attributes to key controls so selectors survive markup changes.

-### Observability
-- Assert on unexpected console errors in tests to catch silent failures early.